 With the water temperature in the lake varying from 21.3 degrees at 5 metres depth to 23 degrees at the surface, this was always going to be a tough day’s fishing.
 The sun was out in the morning, and I sat out there on the tube, lathered up with suncream, thankful for the breeze, and not entirely confident.

+I can’t be sure when I first stepped into a float tube.
 What I do know, is that on the morning of 29th June 1985 Roger Baert arrived on the farm, to come and help us see if we could catch some of the Trout we had stocked in our new dam.
 He was a little late: He had stopped on the way in to watch a duiker for a long while.
 I fished from the little rowing boat that my father had bought us, aptly named “DryFly”, and Roger fished from a float tube.
 Not just any float tube